Singapore mosque attacks plot

-The Singapore mosque attacks plot was a plan by a far-right extremist to commit two Islamophobic terrorist attacks at two Singaporean mosques on 15 March 2021, the 2-year anniversary of the Christchurch mosque shootings.
+The Singapore mosque attacks plot was a plan by a far-right extremist to commit two Islamophobic terrorist attacks at two Singaporean mosques on 15 March 2021, the two-year anniversary of the Christchurch mosque shootings.
 The plot was uncovered in late November 2020 by the Internal Security Department, who arrested a 16-year-old Indian Singaporean Protestant youth under the Internal Security Act (ISA).

 The perpetrator reportedly expressed anti-Islamic views and was inspired by the actions of Brenton Tarrant, the Christchurch mosque shooter.
 The suspect is the youngest person and the first far-right extremist to be detained under the ISA.

 Background

 The suspect

-According to the Internal Security Department (ISD), the suspect was a 16-year old Protestant Christian of Indian ancestry who was motivated by Islamophobia and fascinated with violence.
+According to the Internal Security Department (ISD), the suspect was a 16-year-old Protestant Christian of Indian ancestry who was motivated by Islamophobia and fascinated with violence.
 After watching several ISIL propaganda videos including one showing the execution of Ethiopian Christians, the suspect came to believe that ISIL represented Islam and that Islam called on its followers to kill non-Muslims.

 The suspect was also influenced by the 2019 Christchurch mosque shooter Brenton Tarrant, having read his manifesto "The Great Replacement" and watched a livestream video of the terror attacks on the Al Noor Mosque and Linwood Islamic Centre in Christchurch.
 Following the Nice stabbing on 29 October 2020, he became convinced that an attack by Muslims on Christians was imminent.

+Radicalisation

+According to the government of Singapore's Ministry of Home Affairs, the boy had watched the livestream of the Christchurch attack, and read the Australian terrorist's manifesto, and he was the first in Singapore to be radicalised by a far-right ideology.
+He had also watched videos from ISIS that reinforced his distorted view of Muslims and Islam.
+A press release from their Internal Security Department stated that as a result of the ISIS propaganda the youth "came to the erroneous conclusion that ISIS represented Islam, and that Islam called on its followers to kill non-believers".